-Parmentier also worked the royal court.
+Parmentier also targeted the royal court.
 He convinced the king to give potatoes royal endorsement by wearing a potato flower on his lapel.
 He staged swank dinners comprised entirely of potato courses, to demonstrate that potatoes weren’t simply the food of the poor.
-The potato further insinuated itself into French culture when it helped many French citizens not starve to death during a 1785 famine.
+The potato also earned some credibility when it helped many French citizens not starve to death during a 1785 famine.
 Then, in 1789, Parmentier published his magnum opus: “Treaty on the cultivation and the use of potato, spud and Jerusalem artichoke.”
 The French never looked back.

 A true man of letters, Parmentier’s contributions to society were not entirely tuberous.
 He pioneered methods for extracting sugar from sugar beets, examined wheat rot, studied breadmaking (e.g., a 1777 paper “Recommendation to good urban and rural housewives on the best manner to bake bread”), implemented one of the first smallpox vaccination systems, and, it’s said, “took an active part in recommending economical soups.”
 In his own words: “The potatoe has now none but friends, even in those districts from which the spirit of system and of contradiction seemed to have banished it for ever.”
 A bit more on Parmentier here and here.

 France wouldn’t have been able to outlaw the potato, nor feared it so, if it hadn’t been cultivated for centuries by the Inca, for whom it was a central crop and from whom it was plundered and brought to Europe.
 The potato, it turns out, played a significant role in world history, and I cannot recommend strongly enough that you read this article about the potato’s outsize influence the arcs of history, a phenomenal excerpt from Charles Mann’s 1493.
 And if you have not already, an Ebert-style two thumbs way up to 1491.